-When upper eyelid surgery is undertaken for improvement in vision, the majority of the cost is debatable through Medicare and standard private health insurance.
-However, this does require a referral from your family doctor and confirmation of visual difficulty from your optometrist – we can provide a letter to help with the optometrist’s assessment.
+When upper eyelid surgery is undertaken for improvement in vision, the majority of the cost is rebatable through Medicare and standard private health insurance.
+However, this does require a referral from your family doctor and confirmation of visual difficulty by your surgeon.

 When upper eyelid surgery is performed purely for appearance or any lower eyelid surgery for appearance, it is considered cosmetic – no rebate is available from Medicare or private health insurance.

 After your consultation, a detailed quote will be provided to you, including the surgeon fee, anaesthetic fee and hospital fee.